When does an old iPhone become unsafe to use?

 Key takeaways

-Not everyone can afford to buy a brand new iPhone model every one to three years, but it isn’t really necessary to.
-Buying an older model to save money can certainly be tempting.
-However, assuming you typically use the same iPhone for several years, it’s important to be aware that if you buy one that is more than a couple of years old, it may end up becoming unsafe before you know it.
-Even if you buy it from Apple.
+Not everyone can afford to buy a brand new iPhone model every few years, but it isn’t really necessary to.
+Buying an older model to save money can be tempting, but if you tend to use the same iPhone for many years, beware that it won’t get security updates for as many years as a new model will.

-So when is the best time to buy?
+When is the best time to buy?
 If you want to get the maximum lifespan out of your iPhone purchase, buy it when the model is brand new—as soon as the new flagship model comes out, which is usually in the fall.
-If you want to keep using an iPhone for as many years as possible, avoid buying models that are more than a year old; these models will get cut off from major iOS upgrades sooner than newer devices, which will make them unsafe to use in a much shorter timeframe.
+If you want to keep using an iPhone for as many years as possible, avoid buying models that are already more than a year old; these models will get cut off from major iOS upgrades sooner than newer devices, which will make them unsafe to use in a shorter timeframe.

 How can I learn more?